2022-2023-M2-NLP-Group-5/scalable_semantic_shift/README.md

 1. Install conda.
 2. Create the environement with `.yml` file:
     ```bash
-    conda create --name OpenSemShift -f environment.yml
+    conda env create -f environment.yml
     ```

-Any command mentioned further in this file will assume that you have activated the Anaconda environment using `conda activate OpenSemShift`.
+Any command mentioned further in this file will assume that you have activated the Anaconda environment using `conda activate ScaleSemShift`.

 #### Pip setup
 If the environment was not created with the ```.yml``` file, follow the following steps to setup the project with Pip.